maiaiia/uni-lecture-notes/README.md

 # uni-lecture-notes
 An Obsidian vault containing all the lecture notes I've taken during my bachelor's degree in CS at BBU Cluj (and additional materials for the finals)
 ## How to use this repo
-For both a swift navigation between files and rendering the attachments (especially those made using Excalidraw), I highly recommend using Obsidian.
-Just move the contents of this repo in a local directory and open it as an Obsidian vault, then follow the steps below
+For swift navigation between files and seamless rendering of the attachments (especially those created with Excalidraw), I highly recommend using Obsidian.
+Simply move the contents of this repo into a local directory, open it as an Obsidian vault, then follow the steps below
 ## Recommended Settings
 ### Essential
 - Install and enable Excalidraw plugin (Settings -> Community plugins -> Browse)